sophos/sophos-firewall-sdk/docs/examples.rst

 Create Using Template
 ^^^^^^^^^^^^^^^^^^^^^
-As not every possible object that can be configured on the firewall has a convenience method available in this module, the **submit_template()** method can be used to post a Jinja2 template containing the required XML payload.
+As not every object that can be configured on the firewall has a convenience method available in this module, the **submit_template()** method can be used to post a Jinja2 template containing the required XML payload.
 The XML payload can be determined by looking at the `API documentation <https://docs.sophos.com/nsg/sophos-firewall/18.5/API/index.html>`_.
 Place the XML payload into a separate file, and then replace any values in the XML file with variables that will be passed in by your program.
 Variables should be surrounded by double brackets.
 For example:  {{ my_var }}